 - 2004 Mario Micallef (Malta

 After a break of 13 years, in 2017 the competition was revived with a new format, reflecting the new digital age in underwater photography.
-The 2017 edition was won as follows:
+The 2017 and following editions were won as follows:

 - 2017 Alfio Scuderi (Italy, Best Picture), Mario Micallef (Malta, Seahorse Class), Loredana Iuranello (Italy, Nudibranch Class)